willrayprojects/paylocity-project/BUGS.md

 ---

-### Double clicking Delete Causes Two Employees to be deleted (Until Adding a new Employee)
+### Double clicking Delete causes two employees to be deleted
 #### Steps to Reproduce
 1. Login as user
 1. On Benefits Dashboard, ensure 2 users exist